mlanett/performant/README.md

 - Performant:{Job}:Last Tick   < int(ms) >

 Timestamps and durations are stored as integers in milliseconds.

+The sampler captures the smallest interval delta and stores that in Redis as well:

+- Performant:Jobs              < Set < Job > >
+- Performant:{Job}:Status      < Map >

 The sampler captures the rollup values and writes them to Mongo: